Skip to main content

 • A way for volunteers to reach the page — typically a Salesforce Experience Cloud site, but any Lightning page works.

 NPSP is not required for volunteer signup.
-(It is used by the e-commerce side of Liminal.)

-Step 1 — Create the event (Campaign)
+Step 1 — Create the Event (Campaign)

 A volunteer "event" is a standard Salesforce Campaign.